 example: [Mammadov, 1964], [Mammadov, Radlov, et.al., 1992]

 In the list of sources, sources are numbered with Arabic numerals, the order is not in alphabetical order, but in the order of use within the text.
 If the same literature is cited elsewhere in the text, then the reference to the literature should be indicated by the previous number.
-The list of sources includes monographs, edited books, articles, conference proceedings, electronic resources in the following example:
+The list of sources includes monographs, edited books, articles, journal proceedings, electronic resources in the following example: